-Lastly, you will conduct a location-allocation analysis to determine which pizza shop is collectively nearest to all of the hotels based on travel distance and travel time.
+Lastly, you will conduct a location-allocation analysis to determine which pizza shop is collectively nearest to all the hotels based on travel distance and travel time.

-Problem 8: Determine which pizza shop is collectively nearest to all hotels based on travel distance.

-- □ Navigate to the Analysis Tab.

-- Click on Network Analysis followed by Location-Allocation.
+based on travel distance.
+Navigate to the Analysis Tab.
+Click on Network Analysis followed by Location-Allocation.
 This will create a new Location-Allocation Layer that will be added to the Contents Pane.

-- □ Navigate to the Location-Allocation Tab.

-Note: The Location-Allocation Tab will only be available when the Location-Allocation layer is selected in the Contents Pane.

-You will begin by importing the pizza shops as the facilities.

-- □ Navigate to the Location-Allocation Tab. - Click on the Import Facilities button in the Input Data area.
-This will open the Add Locations Tool. - Make sure the Input Network Analysis Layer is set to the Location-Allocation layer. - □ Make sure the Sub Layer is set to Facilities. - □ Set the Input Locations to the pizza_shops layer. - □ You do not need to change any other settings. - □ Click Run to execute the tool.
+Navigate to the Location-Allocation Tab.
+The Location-Allocation Tab will only be available when the Location-ation layer is selected in the Contents Pane.
+You w ill begin by importing the pizza shops as the facilities.
+Navigate to the Location-Allocation Tab.
+Click on the Import Facilities button in the Input Data area.
+This will open the Add Locations Tool.
+Make sure the Input Network Analysis Layer is set to the Location-Allocation layer.
+Make sure the Sub Layer is set to Facilities.
+Set the Input Locations to the pizza_shops layer.
+You do not need to change any other settings.
+Click Run to execute the tool.
 Next, you will need to import the hotels as the demand points.

-- □ Navigate to the Location-Allocation Tab. - Click on the Import Demand Points button in the Input Data area.
-This will open the Add Locations Tool. - Make sure the Input Network Analysis Layer is set to the Location-Allocation layer. - □ Make sure the Sub Layer is set to Demand Points. - □ Set the Input Locations to the hotels layer. - □ You do not need to change any other settings. - $\hfill\square$ Click Run to execute the tool.

-Note: It is possible to apply a weight for the demand points.
-For example, an occupancy field could be used to weight each hotel by the number of customers or rooms.
-However, you will not do so here since these data are not available.
+Navigate to the Location-Allocation Tab.
+Click on the Import Demand Points button in the Input Data area.
+This will open the Add Locations Tool.
+Make sure the Input Network Analysis Layer is set to the Location-Allocation layer.
+Make sure the Sub Layer is set to Demand Points.
+Set the Input Locations to the hotels layer.
+You do not need to change any other settings.
+Click Run to execute the tool. an occ It is possible to apply a weight for the demand points.
+For example, cupancy field could be used to weight each hotel by the number of mers or rooms.
+However, you will not do so here since these data are vailable.
 Next, you need to set the remaining tool settings.

-In the Travel Settings area of the Location-Allocation Tab, make sure the Mode is set to "Distance_Mode."
-Make sure the Direction is set to Away from Facilities.
+In the Travel Settings area of the Location-Allocation Tab, make sure

+Away from Facilities.
 Do not define a Cutoff.
 Make sure Facilities is set to 1.

 - Use the default setting in the Problem Type area.
 These settings can have a large impact on the output.
-The default type is minimized weighted impedance. - □ Click Run in the Location-Allocation Tab to execute the analysis.
+The default type is minimized weighted impedance. - ☐ Click Run in the Location-Allocation Tab to execute the analysis.